Anaphylaxis

 Treat anaphylaxis immediately by following the steps below.

-If you or someone you care for experiences the following symptoms, give adrenaline if available and call 111 for an ambulance:
+If you or someone you care for experiences the symptoms above, give adrenaline if available and call 111 for an ambulance:

 1. Lie the person down – they should NOT stand or walk.
-If they have breathing difficulties, you can allow them to sit.
+If they have trouble breathing when lying down, let them sit up.

-2. Remove any trigger if it is still present (eg, a bee sting).
+2. Remove any trigger if it's still present (eg, a bee sting).

-4. Call 111 for an ambulance.
-Stay with them until the ambulance arrives.
+4. Call 111 for an ambulance and stay with them until the ambulance arrives.

 Notes:

-• If there is no adrenaline on hand, follow the other 3 steps
+• If no adrenaline is available, follow the other 3 steps

-• Don’t get up even if you feel better after having adrenaline, wait for the ambulance.
+• Don’t let them get up, even if they feel better after having adrenaline, wait for the ambulance.

-Anaphylaxis is a serious whole body allergic response to exposure to an allergen.
-It's an over-reaction by your immune system to the allergen trigger.
-It can make your airways tighten, which restricts your breathing, or affect the circulation of blood in your body, and it can be life threatening.
+Anaphylaxis is a serious whole body allergic response that happens after exposure to an allergen.
+It happens when your immune system overreacts to the trigger.
+It can make your airways tighten, making it hard to breathe, or affect the circulation of your blood.
+Anaphylaxis can be life-threatening.

 An allergen can be anything, but common triggers of anaphylaxis include: